How community leadership rallied, vetted and established a new Zcash development fund

 And submit they did.
 All told, community members contributed more than 20 proposals.
 While there were some outliers, and this number was eventually narrowed to 13, the majority of proposals supported a continuation of the 80-20 miners’ rewards split in order to support ongoing development.
 The differences in proposals were most commonly found in how to distribute the 20 percent pool amongst development stakeholders.

 By Q4, the community was giving feedback on proposals, participating in polling exercises, and preparing for a final vote.
 By January 2020, the current solution (as described above) was articulated in a final proposal.
 Having been vetted by all stakeholders, the proposal went to a vote in late January, and on January 28, the current proposal was approved by the Zcash community at large.
-In November 2020, the new funding model will be implemented.
+In November 2020, the new funding model was implemented.

 Furthering decentralized governance

-In the midst of this community-led dev fund process, leaders from ECC and ZF worked out a new trademark agreement that essentially sees a donation of the Zcash trademark from ECC to the Zcash Foundation.
+In the midst of this community-led dev fund process, leaders from ECC and ZF worked out a new trademark agreement that saw a donation of the Zcash trademark from ECC to the Zcash Foundation.
 Under this novel — and unprecedented — agreement both organizations must approve all uses of the trademark.
 From the ECC announcement:

 In essence, the contract transfers ownership of the trademark to the foundation — at no cost — and stipulates rights, obligations and limitations.